REGULATORY COMPLIANCE AND POWER PLANT ADVANCED CONTROL

 For which systems is the CCI mandatory?

-I received the communication of CCI adjustment from the DSO also for photovoltaic systems with nominal power less than 1MW, why?
+I received the CCI adjustment notice from the DSO even for photovoltaic systems with a nominal power of less than 1MW.
+Why?

 For which power plants is the bonus foreseen?